 Websites that have an SSL have https:// at the beginning of their web address and little green lock icon in the address bar.
 Sites that don’t have one installed start with http:// and don’t have a lock icon in the address bar.

-When you buy something online, when you log into a website, when you fill out a form to create an account, you’re sending those usernames, passwords and credit card details through the internet to a website.
+When you buy something online, when you log into a website, when you fill out a form to create an account, when you opt in to an email list – you’re sending those usernames, email addresses, passwords and credit card details through the internet to a website.

 You definitely want to make sure your information is secured and encrypted so it can’t be intercepted on its way to it’s destination – and that’s a standard practice that’s been happening for a long time on the interwebs.

 It used to be that if you weren’t selling anything directly from your website or didn’t have anybody logging in that you really didn’t need an SSL certificate because nobody is sending you private info, right?

 Your users are just clicking around and reading – maybe they enter their email address into your optin form, maybe they leave a comment on your blog, but nothing earth-shattering that an identity thief or hacker would be interested in (so you think).

 If you have website visitors from the European Union and they are subscribing to your email list, I highly recommend that you have an SSL certificate in place as an extra layer of protection for GDPR.